aiMBF/aiMBF/README.md

 - 👋 Hi, I’m Aïssatou BALDE
-- 👀 I’m interested in Big Data,Networks,Deep/Machine Learning
+- 👀 I’m interested in Big Data,Data Science,Data Analytics
 - 🌱 I’m currently learning Computer Science and Networks at Thies Polytechnic School(Senegal))
 - 💞️ I’m looking for collaboration on Big Data,Deep/Machine Learning projects
-- 📫 How to reach me

 <!---
 aiMBF/aiMBF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.